jsmithb117/minesweeper/README.md

 This repo is closely based on that app and I will use this repo as a platform for learning/reinforcing other technologies (Typescript, GraphQL...).

-I intend to make all major changes in Branches and integrated into the Main branch with Pull Requests.
-Main branch changes should be sporadic and minor, ex: Removed rfdc dependency, Adjusted css to responsively render buttons...
+I intend to make all major changes in Branches and integrated into the Main branch with Pull Requests.  ~~Main branch changes should be sporadic and minor, ex: Removed rfdc dependency, Adjusted css to responsively render buttons...~~ No more main branch commits!

 ## Branches